 The election of town and parish councillors is held once every four years on the first Thursday in May.
-The next scheduled election for parish councils will take place on 2 May 2019.
+The next scheduled election for parish councils will take place in May 2023.

-The Police and Crime Commissioner is responsible for holding the Chief Constable and police force to account on the public's behalf, overseeing how crime is tackled in their area and aim to make sure the police are providing a good service.
-The election of the Police and Crime Commissioner is held every fourth year, the last election being 5 May 2016, with the next election due in 2020.
+The Police and Crime Commissioner (PCC) is responsible for holding the Chief Constable and police force to account on the public's behalf, overseeing how crime is tackled in their area and aim to make sure the police are providing a good service.
+The election of the PCC is held every fourth year, however the the last election which was due in 2020 was held over due to COVID until 6 May 2021.
+The date of the next election has yet to be confirmed.

 European Parliamentary elections are held every five years on a date determined by the council of the European communities and takes place throughout Europe between Thursday and the following Sunday of the specified week.
-The reason being that traditionally Member States vote on different days of the week, e.g. United Kingdom votes on Thursdays, Italy votes on Sundays.
-Elections were last held on 22 May 2014.
-Rutland is part of the East Midlands Region which is represented by five members of the European Parliament (MEP’s).
-The next UK European Parliamentary Elections are due to be held in 2019.
+Elections were last held on 23 May 2019.
+Rutland was part of the East Midlands Region which was represented by five members of the European Parliament (MEP’s).
+Since the UK left the EU we no longer have MEPs and will no longer vote in European Parliamentary Elections.

 Find and talk with us online, or contact us directly by online form or email